Senior Leadership Team

 Practice Development Leader

-I have worked with St Joseph’s Services for 35 years.
+I have worked with St Joseph’s Services Since 1985.
 I started off in the St Joseph’s hospital working a few hours on a Saturday and Sunday when my boys were young.

-I then went onto work night duty for five years.
+I went on to work night duty for five years.
 In 1999 with the imminent closure of the hospital I moved to work in one of the houses set up in the local community supporting five adults with complex needs.

 I completed an HEC in Health and Social care at Queen Margaret University College and became a senior carer.
 I then progressed to Service Manager and gained an SVQ4 in Health and Social care.